alcampag/oci-cn-quickstart/README.md

 NOTE: If you want to create an OKE cluster with GPU and RDMA, then the stack that creates everything is public and available [here](https://github.com/oracle-quickstart/oci-hpc-oke)

-Plan is to have a repo with a stack that creates a OKE cluster FOR the majority of the use cases Here we want to create all the components one by one (network, OKE control plane, OKE data plane).
-NOTE: if you want to create an OKE cluster with GPU and RDMA, then the stack that creates everything is public and is here[link]

-Step 1: Create the network infrastructure for OKE

-Step 2: Create the OKE control plane only

-Step 3: Create the OKE data plane

-	Option 3.1: Create the OKE data plane with OL nodes (CPU only, GPU restricted, no metrics with DCGM exporter) Option 3.1.1: Manually (through the OCI web console) Option 3.1.2: Edit the RM stack and modify the terraform code

-	Option 3.2: Create the OKE data plane with Ubuntu nodes (CPU, GPU only) Option 3.2.1: Edit the RM stack and modify the terraform code

-	Option 3.3 Create the OKE data plane with Ubuntu nodes (GPU and RDMA) Option 3.3.1: Ask EMEA Specialists to get information to do that with a predefined solution

 ## Step 1: Create the network infrastructure for OKE

 This stack is used to create the initial network infrastructure for OKE.
 When configuring it, pay attention to some details: